skypilot-org/skypilot/docs/source/reference/config.rst

       # specific_reservations in a single request.
       - projects/my-project/reservations/my-reservation

+  # Advanced Kubernetes configurations (optional).
+  kubernetes:
+    # The networking mode for accessing jump pods (optional).
+    # This must be either: 'nodeport' or 'portforward'.
+    #
+    # nodeport: Exposes a service on a static port number on each Node, allowing external access to services using <NodeIP>:<NodePort>.
+    # portforward: Forward a local port to a port on a Pod, typically used for debugging or temporary access purposes.
+    networking:  nodeport

   # Advanced OCI configurations (optional).
   oci:
     # A dict mapping region names to region-specific configurations, or `default` for the default configuration.